goldst/goldst.github.io/README.md

 ## How it works

 Attention!
-High end technology.
+Makes use of non-standard and newest standard EcmaScript.
 Not designed or tested with older browsers in mind.
-Stuff could be and will be broken.
+Stuff could be and will be broken there.
 For further information, look at the generated [documentation in the wiki](/wiki).

 ## Contributing